chpc-uofu/OnDemand-info/readme.md

 We have a number of SLURM partitions where an user can run.
 It can be hard to remember what partitions an user can access.
 We have a small piece of code that parses available user partitions and offers them as a drop-down menu.
 This app is at [Jupyter with dynamic partitions repo](https://github.com/CHPC-UofU/bc_jupyter_dynpart).
 In this repo, the ```static``` versions of the ```form.yml.erb``` and ```submit.yml.erb``` show all available cluster partitions.

-### SLURM accounts and partitions available to user
+### SLURM accounts and partitions available to user, part 1

 The following is a first step in the process to make available only accounts/partitions that the user has access to.
 It provides pull-downs with that list the accounts/partitions, but, does not tie them together or to the cluster.